After a beautiful peaceful day does your baby hit 4pm and suddenly decided to cry, fuss, grizzle and cry?

 The witching hour is a difficult and trying time for you and your baby, but keep faith in the fact that it is just a passing phase and should be over by the time your baby is 2-3 months old.

-Do You Need To Contact A Doctor?
+When Do I Need To Contact A Doctor About Baby’s Witching Hour?

 I would say to follow the 3-3-3-rule.